Mount Ararat from Dogubayazit, Turkey. Photo AMW

 The Urartians held on to their kingdom for around 250 years, facing and withstanding pressure from the ruthless Assyrians to the south of them, and the Cimmerians and Scythians to the north.
 They used cuneiform script, in their own language, for the bombastic inscriptions recording their triumphs, just as the even more bombastic Assyrians did.
 And, like the Assyrians, their civilisation seems to have collapsed when confronted by the brief hegemony of the Medes.
 They were energetic builders - of temples to their gods, of canals and aqueducts, and especially of fortresses.

 Cavustepe: an Urartian fortress built by Sarduri II.
 The fortress encloses a palace, a temple of Khaldi, as well as a harem, kitchen, cisterns and even a lavatory.
 Photo AMW

 The Urartian capital - the citadel of Tushpa (Van).
 Photo AMW

 The 18th century palace of Ottoman governor Ishak Pasha above Dogubayazit, eastern Turkey near the Iranian border.
 Built on the site of an Urartian fortress of 9th century BC- whose foundations were used as dungeons by the Pashas.
-It was intended to guard the Silk Route, but was repeated captured by Russians in the 19th century.
+It was intended to guard the Silk Route, but was repeatedly captured by Russians in the 19th century.